Life Insurance for Diabetics. How to Get a Life Insurance Policy.

 If not properly treated through diet, medication, or both, this condition can lead to other significant health issues, such as kidney problems, blindness, heart attack, or stroke.

-So, when it comes to life insurance diabetics can often have trouble getting approved for a policy.
+So, when it comes to getting life insurance, if you are a diabetic can often have trouble getting approved for a policy.
 On the other hand, if a diabetic is approved for a policy, it could come at a high premium price.

 What Underwriters Want to Know